Chart Color Schemes

 Airport West's population aligns closely with national norms in age terms

-The median age in Airport West is 39 years, which is higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
-Compared to Greater Melbourne, the 75-84 age cohort is notably over-represented at 7.2% locally while the 15-24 age group is under-represented at 9.3%.
-According to post-2021 Census data, the 5-14 age group has grown from 10.0% to 11.6%, while the 45-54 cohort has declined from 12.6% to 11.0%.
-Population forecasts for 2041 indicate significant demographic changes in Airport West, with the 55-64 age group projected to grow by 15% (155 people), reaching 1,197 from 1,041.
+The median age in Airport West is 39 years, which is higher than Greater Melbourne's average of 37 years, and close to Australia's national average of 38 years.
+The 75-84 age cohort is over-represented in Airport West at 7.3%, compared to the Greater Melbourne average, while the 15-24 age group is under-represented at 9.3%.
+According to the post-2021 Census data, the 5-14 age group has increased from 10.0% to 11.6% of the population, while the 45-54 age cohort has decreased from 12.6% to 11.0%.
+By 2041, population forecasts indicate significant demographic changes in Airport West.
+The 55-64 age group is projected to grow by 15%, adding 155 people and reaching a total of 1,197 from the current 1,041.
 Conversely, both the 5-14 and 0-4 age groups are expected to decrease in number.